First Simple Plugin

 {

-// create a new metric
+// Create a new metric

 var metric = [...]

-// register metric to MoBro
+// Register the metric with MoBro

 mobro.Register(metric);